aws/amazon-vpc-cni-k8s/test/integration/README.md

 > #### Prerequisites:
 >
 > This test expects CNIMetricsHelperPolicy to be present in the test account.
-Create the policy with below permissions:
+Create the policy with below permissions in the test account:

 ```
 {